-Directional tires must always spin in one direction.
-They have to be kept on the same side of the vehicle and not rotated to the other side.
-For example, the left front tire may only be rotated to the left rear.
-The same is true for the right front tire; it may only be rotated with the right rear.
+Unless they are dismounted and flipped, they must be kept on the same side of the vehicle and not rotated to the other side.
+For example, rotate the left front to the left rear

 They perform better than symmetrical/asymmetrical tires at high speeds.
 They are better at water channeling, reducing the chance of hydroplaning on wet surfaces.

 When rotating, never crisscross these tires.
 The tires must be dismounted and flipped before moving to the other side.
 It's expensive to dismount tires, and most owners and shops routinely rotate them front to rear.
 Because they are often rotated front to rear and not diagonally, they may wear slightly more than symmetrical and asymmetrical tires.